Net Profit Margin Ratio

 Ideally, you’ll also want to get some sense of how the business you’re evaluating plans to preserve or improve that performance over the long haul.

-For these reasons, you should always consider the outcome of the profit margin ratio alongside the results of other calculations, such as the GPM ratio, that can help to better define a firm’s prospects for continued success in the future.
+For these reasons, you should always consider the outcome of the net margin ratio alongside the results of other calculations, such as the GPM ratio, that can help to better define a firm’s prospects for continued success in the future.